 Treetops Nursery started life as Lime Tree Nursery, rebranding as Treetops in 2019.
-Now with two settings; in Mulbarton and Easton, Treetops Nursery offers a setting that encourages heuristic play and incorporates concepts such as ‘Neutrals and Naturals‘ as well as the ‘Curiosity Approach‘, Andrew and his team help inspire children’s imaginations.
+Now with three settings; in Hethersett, Mulbarton and Easton, Treetops Nursery offers a setting that encourages heuristic play and incorporates concepts such as ‘Neutrals and Naturals‘ as well as the ‘Curiosity Approach‘, Andrew and his team help inspire children’s imaginations.
 Encouraging simple but effective learning and development through the exploration of their own surroundings.

 Providing a warm, natural, home from home environment